Netminded/nagios-read-service/README.md

 ## Tags

-Every feed can have tags, these tags can be defined in both nagios itself and in the config file
+Every feed can have tags, these tags can be defined in both nagios itself and in the config file.

+### Note

+The dashboard identifies tags by a comma, so the tags `linux_kernel=5.19,os=debian,my,list`, would have a tag list of

+ - `linux_kernel=5.19`
+ - `os=debian`
+ - `my`
+ - `list`

+And so it is important that you **do not** use commas in tag values

 ### In nagios

 All nagios objects support [custom variables](https://assets.nagios.com/downloads/nagioscore/docs/nagioscore/3/en/customobjectvars.html).
-To summarise, any variable in the config that starts with '_' is a custom variable, and will show up in the object cache
+To summarise, any variable in the config that starts with '\_' is a custom variable, and will show up in the object cache

-Any custom variable that starts with `_nmtag_` will become a netmined tag, everything after the `_nmtag_` will be the tag name (be uppercase)
+All custom variables keyed by '_nmtag' will become a netminded tag, you can declare many tags in an object definition, by using the same key

 e.g.

 The host definition

     define host {
         use                     linux-server
         host_name               localhost
         alias                   localhost
         address                 127.0.0.1
-        _nmtag_linux_kernel     5.19
+        _nmtag                  linux_kernel=5.19
+        _nmtag                  os debian
     }

-Will have the tag `LINUX_KERNEL = 5.19`
+Will have the tags `linux_kernel=5.19`, and `os debian`

 ### In the config file

-In the service's config file, when defining a feed, you can provide an extra field containing all the *extra* tags that the feed should have, these tags should be provided as a key value pair
+In the service's config file, when defining a feed, you can provide an extra field containing all the _extra_ tags that the feed should have, these tags should be provided as a list.
+Also, tag values defined in the config file support interpolation (like you would use for the name or description)

 e.g.